recommendation-sys/files/README.md

 # files
- Source code and instances used in the paper "Learning to Run Primal Heuristics and Cutting Planes for Mixed Integer Programming".
+ Source code and instances used in the paper "Learning When to Run Primal Heuristics and Cutting Planes for Mixed-Integer Linear Programming".

  All instances used in the experiments are in the "instances" folder.